haskell/cabal/Cabal/doc/developing-packages.markdown

     the interface described in the section on [building and installing packages](#building-and-installing-a-package)).
 This module should
     import only modules that will be present in all Haskell implementations, including modules of the Cabal library.
+The content of this file is determined by the `build-type` setting in the `.cabal` file.
 In most cases it will be trivial, calling on the Cabal library to do most of the work.

 Once you have these, you can create a source bundle of this directory for distribution.
 Building of the package is discussed in the section on